Broncos, Russell Wilson Agree to Five-Year, $245M Extension

-Broncos, Russell Wilson agree to five-year, $165M extension originally appeared on NBC Sports Chicago
+Broncos, Russell Wilson agree to five-year, $245M extension originally appeared on NBC Sports Washington

 The Denver Broncos know what QB purgatory looks like, and secured a long-term plan away from it Thursday morning by inking quarterback Russell Wilson to a five-year, $245-million extension that will keep the former Seattle Seahawk signal caller in the Rocky Mountains until almost the end of the decade.